Haval Cool Dog: Overview

 The Haval Cool Dog was first revealed as the X Dog concept at Auto Shanghai on April 21, 2021 in Shanghai, China.

 Patents of the production model surfaced in August, and images of it surfaced later in October when the SUV started arriving at Haval dealerships in China.
 The name was later revealed to be 'Cool Dog'.

+The trims ordered from low to high are 潮酷, 湘音, 期动 and 湘野.

 A plug-in hybrid model of the Cool Dog will be released after the ICE variant is launched in early 2022.